Chapter 1: Knocking on Death's Door

 I smiled at her and smoothed back her hair, “Yes my dear child.
 Death is just another journey.
 One day after you have done many great deeds you will take that road too.
 We all have to face it, one day.
 I gently kissed her on the forehead.

 Sometimes I could forget she was still a child.
 It seemed like nothing would ever faze her.
 She glared at death and dared it to try and touch her.
 She was a loner.
 Most of the other kids her age would hang out and play, but she avoided them.
-Instead she practiced fighting every spare second.
+Instead she practiced fighting every spare second, except for when she went to Sandy’s to play with Sandy’s son.
 It wasn’t normal behavior for a child, but I didn’t know what to do.
-Maybe she was afraid to grow close to people, but she had let me in… Of course, this must seem like the ultimate betrayal.
+Maybe she was afraid to grow close to people, but she had let me in.
+Of course, this must seem like the ultimate betrayal.
 She had let me in and grown close to me, and I simply planned to go off and die.
 Why had fate chosen to unleash this awful disease on me?

-She silently shook her head no staring at me with those accusing eyes.
+She silently shook her head, staring at me with those accusing eyes.

-“Go wash your face and then come back in and eat your egg.”
+“Go wash your face and then come back in and eat your breakfast.
+I’ve added eggs for this morning.”
 I waited for her to come back, and then we both sat down to breakfast.

 I was just clearing up the dishes when I heard a knock on my door.
 “Yes?”
 I called out as I approached.
 Who would be visiting this early in the morning?